 Needless to say, the show was a tremendous success.
 Mickelson ended up winning after 22 holes of play, and the two bet nearly $2 million in side bets out of their own pockets.

-Since then, The Match has returned each year (in 2019 and 2020) and has expanded to allow non-professional golfers to compete.
-Mickelson has played all three events, and has partnered with Tampa Bay Buccaneers quarterback Tom Brady and NBA great Charles Barkley in 2019 and 2020.
+Since then, The Match has returned each year and has expanded to allow non-professional golfers to compete.
+Mickelson played three events and partnered with Tampa Bay Buccaneers quarterback Tom Brady and NBA great Charles Barkley in 2019 and 2020.
 Woods competed in the 2019 event with NFL legend Peyton Manning, who, in turn, partnered with NBA superstar Stephen Curry to take on Mickelson and Barkley.

 The Ryder Cup and the Presidents Cup are basically the same tournament.
 In both biennial events, a team of golfers from the US competes against a team of players from other countries.
 The Ryder Cup involves European players, and the Presidents Cup is for everyone else.

-The next of these events to occur will be the 2021 Ryder Cup.
-This tournament was originally scheduled for 2020, but the COVID-19 pandemic caused a year’s postponement and pushed the Presidents Cup back into even years.
+The next of these events to occur will be the 2022 Presidents Cup.
+This tournament was originally scheduled for 2021, but the COVID-19 pandemic caused a year’s postponement and pushed the Presidents Cup back into even years.
 The two events previously switched in 2001 as a result of the 9/11 terrorist attacks.

 Neither of these events has a winner in the traditional sense, so group matchup and head-to-head bets will rule the day when September 2021 rolls around.
 You’ll also have the ability to place live bets on individual holes during play.